Editorial & Mentoring

 Editorial

-My editing provides in-depth guidance for your manuscripts and works-in-progress, from early stages through revision to preparing work for sending out.
-I read closely, paying attention to the nuts and bolts of form and structure as well as the deeper dynamics of your story’s material.
-We then meet on Zoom to discuss my insights, clarify your intention, and sharpen the focus of the written feedback that follows.
+My editorial practice provides in-depth guidance across the life of a book: from early stages of planning and drafting, through clarifying work-in-progress, to revising complete manuscripts and readying them to send out.
+I read closely, paying attention to the mechanics of craft and structure as well as the deeper dynamics of your story’s matter.
+We then meet on Zoom to discuss your work, clarify your intention, and sharpen the focus of the written feedback that follows.
 We also explore routes in publishing.
-You bring away a clearer sense of how to move forward.
+You come away with a stronger instinct for how to develop your writing and take it forward.

-• Developmental Editing – A detailed root-and-branch diagnostic of your manuscript.
+- Developmental Editing – A detailed root-and-branch diagnostic of the book’s internal workings, with chapter-by-chapter analysis and page-level margin notes.

 Mentoring